 It’s warm, bright and blustery.
 The man in his late 20s in the flat cap and florid trousers is carrying an aubergine and a tin of sardines to his BMW.

-The driver of the Audi S4 throws a half eaten pasty out of the window, almost hitting the woman who is walking past the Top Spot snooker club in knee length boots and fleece jacket with wolf pictures on it.
+The driver of the Audi S4 throws a half-eaten pasty out of the window, almost hitting the woman who is walking past the Top Spot snooker club in knee length boots and a fleece jacket with wolf pictures on it.